 Yes, the rule applies in Test, ODI, and T20 matches.

-No, deal ball and no ball rules are totally different from one another.
-However, in an event of a dead ball, or a no ball, the delivery is no counted as one for the over.
+No, a deal ball is not a no ball in cricket.
+They are two different rules applied in totally different circumstances.
+However, in the event of a dead ball or no ball, the ball does not count as one for the over.

 Ball Pitching Outside The Pitch: Understanding Why Bowlers Get It Wrong